ShubhamDev-AI/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 What lessons can we learn and share from this refactoring that could be applied to other codebases?

-- Don't use memory views backed by WebAssembly—no matter which language it's built from - beyond a single invocation.
+- Don't use memory views backed by WebAssembly—no matter which language it's built from—beyond a single invocation.
 You can't rely on them surviving any longer than that, and you won't be able to catch these bugs by conventional means, so if you need to store the data for later, copy it to the JavaScript side and store it there.